klausbreyer/v01.io/content/pages/consulting/index.md

 ### 2016 – 2018 [BuzzBird GmbH][4]: Founder and Chief Technology & Product Officer – Influencer Marketplace

-We started with the goal of making social media influencers bookable programmatically – like Google Ads.
-However, we underestimated how many sensitivities and non-deterministic requirements are imposed by both Supply and Demand.
-Now the developed software is mainly used internally to map the influencer process smoothly and fully digitized – an “Influencer Agency on Steroids.”
+We embarked on an exciting journey with the goal of making social media influencers programmatically bookable - similar to Google Ads.
+This challenge sparked innovation, leading to the development of sophisticated software, which is now primarily used internally.
+This software effectively digitalizes the influencer process, acting as an "Influencer Agency on Steroids."

+Key features of our system include a billing system, a matching algorithm, and an influencer inventory management module.
+Furthermore, it encourages transparency and data-driven decisions by enabling social media creators to share their statistics.

 (venture-backed, 25 FTE)